-Whenever you are opt-in for property insurance cover, the first information you will have to provide to the insurance company is the value of property to be covered, referred to as sum insured in insurance terms.
-Many times we have observed that clients are not able to provide accurate value of sum insured for coverage of property due to the following factors –
+Whenever you opt-in for property insurance coverage, the first information you will have to provide to the insurance company is the value of the property to be covered, referred to as the sum insured in insurance terms.
+Many times we have observed that clients are not able to provide accurate value of the sum insured for coverage of property due to the following factors –

-- The building in which the client’s business is running, constructed 10 years ago.
+- The building in which the client’s business is running was constructed 10 years ago.
 What can be the optimum sum he should take for the building cover?
-Shall it be the construction cost Incurred 10 years ago, or depreciated value as per the book of accounts, or current market value?
+Shall it be the construction cost Incurred 10 years ago, depreciated value as per the book of accounts, or current market value?

 We have highlighted the two most important queries in deciding the sum insured.
 I am sure you have much more specific to your business or trade.